mindprogenitor/concourse-task-images/README.md

-# concourse-task-images
+# docker-rool-images
-Lean docker images to be used as concourse base task images
+Lean docker images to be used as concourse base task images, or general purpose tool containers